CankayaUniversity/ceng-407-408-2019-2020-A-CUDA-based-disk-and-file-encryption-tool-and-library/README.md

 2. Click Clone Or Download option.
 Then select Download Zip option and extract the zip file.
 3. The project can only run on linux operating system.
 4. You need to install Nvidia Cuda on your computer for running the project.
+You can install CUDA on your computer by running the following codes in the terminal.
  - wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/cuda-ubuntu1804.pin
  - sudo mv cuda-ubuntu1804.pin /etc/apt/preferences.d/cuda-repository-pin-600
  - sudo apt-key adv --fetch-keys https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/7fa2af80.pub